About this item

 Praise for Dog Days:

-Emily LaBarge is a writer based in London.
-Her work has appeared in Artforum, Bookforum, The London Review of Books, The New York Times, Frieze, and The Paris Review, among other publications.
-Dog Days is her first book-length work of nonfiction.
+- Emily LaBarge is a Canadian writer based in London.
+Her essays and criticism have appeared in Granta, The London Review of Books, Artforum, Bookforum, Frieze, and The Paris Review, among others.
+She is a regular contributor to The New York Times and 4Columns.
+Dog Days is her first book.